 After I completed the 3-hour long exam, to say I was tired is an understatement.
 I was totally worn out!
-And to make matters worse, I didn't receive the PASS / FAIL preliminary evaluation that appears on the screen at the end of every AWS exam I have taken.
+On top of that, I didn't receive the PASS / FAIL preliminary evaluation that typically appears on the screen at the end of every AWS exam I have taken.

 When AWS recommends the exam for candidates with 2+ years of hands-on experience building solutions on their cloud, they aren't kidding.
 The exam tests your competence over very practical scenarios without a lot of time to think through the options.
-There is far more depth to the scenarios than in the associate-level exam.
+There is far more depth to the scenarios here than at the associate level.

 There are a lot of areas here that are outside the solutions architect-associate level.
 For example, knowledge of designing a hybrid architecture by integrating AD and other third-party IDPs with AWS Direct Connect or VPN.